-Below, in table 1, is an update on the reviews that have taken place since the last Cabinet Member meeting on 12 November 2020.
-All review decisions to date have been discussed with the Executive Director and Cabinet Member following review by Senior Management Team.
+Below, in table 1, is an update on the reviews that have taken place since the last Cabinet Member meeting on 26 November 2020.
+All review decisions to date have been discussed with the Executive Director and Cabinet Member following review by Senior Management Team with input from our Principal Social Worker.